simple-machines/terraform-provider-anaml/docs/resources/table.md

 for better optimise generation runs.

 View Tables are mainly useful for joining data on keys other than entity id's such as reference data lookups.

+### Join Tables

+Join tables are similar to View tables, in that they perform operations other tables, but these perform time aware joins between events and dimensional tables, or dimensional and dimensional.

+Interestingly, Join tables perform efficient and correct joining of SCD2 tables with correctness properties which are challenging to achieve with SQL.

 ### Pivot Tables